 The General page is opened through the Profile page, under WLAN Settings in the Network Settings folder.
 You can type a profile name to help you differentiate one profile from another.
-It does not affect operation of the NPort.
-After selecting Ad-hoc or Infrastructure Mode, click [General] to open the General page for the selected profile.
-In Ad-hoc Mode and Infrastructure Mode, only one profile is available.
+It does not affect the operation of the NPort.
+Click [General] to open the General page for the selected profile.
+In Infrastructure Mode, only one profile is available.

 On the General page, you can configure Profile name, RF type, and input an SSID provided by your Wi-Fi AP.
-Additional settings are also available depending on whether you select Ad-hoc Mode or Infrastructure Mode.
+Additional settings are also available depending on whether you select AP Mode or Infrastructure Mode.